SeetiTel/Core/README.md

 ### Gulp

+The following gulp commands are recognized:

 | `gulp` command  | result |
 | ------------- | ------------- |
 | `gulp`  | Lint the code and concatenate all files in the `src` directory into `index.js`.  |
 | `gulp watch`  | Concatenate all files in the `src` directory into `index.js` and rebuild on changes to `src`.  |
 | `gulp hint`  | Lint all code.
 Doesn't build anything.  |

+### Development

+For development, it's recommended to `git clone` and `npm install` as usual, and run `gulp watch` at the same time as `nodemon` to keep the build updated as changes roll through.